 This show tricks you the tiniest bit in not outwardly focusing on Vincent from the start.
 It focuses more on Re-L in the beginning along with her AutoReiv entourage, Iggy.
 AutoReivs are assigned to pretty much everyone in one way or another.
-They come in various types such as companions, entertainment, caretaking, medical practice, work assistants and more.
+They come in various types such as companions, entertainers, caretakers, medical practitioners, work assistants and more.
 While many of them are very clearly mechanical beings, some of them, such as companion AutoReivs, are designed specifically to mimic humans in both physical appearance and actions.
 However, they do lack a soul, so even with the technology being amazing in how they can mimic humans, they still can’t really pass for human.

-The aforementioned cogito virus is said to give AutoReivs a soul, but the reason that it’s such a problem is because it’s causing many of those infected to start becoming violent if not homicidal for whatever reason.
+The aforementioned cogito virus is said to give AutoReivs a soul, but the reason that it’s a problem is because it’s causing many of those infected to start becoming violent if not homicidal for whatever reason.
 But that’s really only one piece of the puzzle.

-In investigating this, Re-L discovers Vincent as well as his odd tendency to attract trouble.
+In investigating this, Re-L discovers Vincent as well as his tendency to attract trouble.
 Soon after, she has a run-in with the masked monster later referred to as a proxy.
-She soon becomes completely consumed with finding out what the proxy is and what Vincent has to do with it.
-She later becomes rogue because it’s obvious that the government in Romdeau want to keep the secret of the proxies under wraps.
+She becomes completely consumed with finding out what the proxy is and what Vincent has to do with it.
+She later goes rogue because it’s obvious that the government in Romdeau want to keep the secret of the proxies under wraps.

-I wouldn’t be spoiling entirely too much to tell you that Vincent is the proxy, but the mystery about who he is, what he is and his past remains until the end of the series for the most part.
+I wouldn’t be spoiling entirely too much to tell you that Vincent is the proxy, but the mystery about who he is, what he is and his past remains until the end of the series, for the most part.
 He doesn’t even realize what he is or what proxies are until later.
 I can quell fears that this is another ‘oh god I’m a monster and must become a lone wolf because of it’ story, so that’s something.